makeabilitylab/physcomp/arduino/potentiometers.md

 Many common **sensors** are actually variable resistors—they dynamically change their resistance in response to some human or environmental input.
 For example, thermistors change their resistance based on temperature, photocells based on light, force-sensitive resistors (FSRs) based on force.
 In fact, you have both photocells and FSRs in your hardware kits!

 ![Grid of images showing different types of variable resistors, including: potentiometers, touch membranes, photocells, thermistors, force-sensitive resistors, and flex sensors](assets/images/VariableResistors_ExampleGallery.png)
+Prices and pictures are from Sparkfun.com; parts can often be cheaper in bulk from suppliers like [Digi-Key](https://www.digikey.com/) or [Mouser Electronics](https://www.mouser.com/).
+{: .fs-1 }
 <!-- TODO: Where to bring in circuit theory here? -->

 ## Materials